-- (a)-If the_Secretary-determines that she will approve approves a request for the acquisition of land from unrestricted fee status toin trust status, shethe Secretary shall require the applicant to furnish title evidence as follows: - (1)-The deed or other conveyance instrument providing evidence of the applicant's title or, if the applicant does not yet have title, the deed providing evidence of the transferor's title and a written agreement or affidavit from the transferor, that title will be transferred to the United States on behalf of the applicant to complete the acquisition in trust status; and - (2)-Either: - (i)-A current title insurance commitment; or - (ii)-The policy of title insurance issued to the applicant or current owner and an abstract of title dating from the time the policy of title insurance was issued to the applicant or current owner to the present.
-If an applicant is unable to obtain an abstract of title based upon practice in their local jurisdiction, and the policy of title insurance issued to the applicant or current owner is less than five years old, the applicant may furnish evidence of declination based upon local practice and the Secretary shall accept the applicant's preliminary title report in place of an abstract of title for purposes of this subpart (a)(2)(ii). - (3)-The applicant may choose to provide title evidence meeting the title standards issued by the U.S.-Department of Justice, in lieu of the evidence required by-paragraph (a)(2)-of this section. - (b)-After reviewing submitted-title evidence, the-Secretary-shall notify the applicant of any liens, encumbrances, or infirmities that the-Secretary-identified and may seek additional information from the applicant needed to address such issues.
-The-Secretary-may require the elimination of any such liens, encumbrances, or infirmities prior to taking final approval action on the acquisition, and she shall require elimination prior to such approval-acceptance of the land in trust status if shethe Secretary determines that the liens, encumbrances, or infirmities make title to the land unmarketable.
+- (a) If the Secretary approves a request for the acquisition of land in trust status, the Secretary shall require the applicant to furnish title evidence as follows: - (1) The deed or other conveyance instrument providing evidence of the applicant's title or, if the applicant does not yet have title, the deed providing evidence of the transferor's title and a written agreement or affidavit from the transferor, that title will be transferred to the United States on behalf of the applicant to complete the acquisition in trust status; and - (2) Either: - (i) A current title insurance commitment; or - (ii) The policy of title insurance issued to the applicant or current owner and an abstract of title dating from the time the policy of title insurance was issued to the applicant or current owner to the present.
+If an applicant is unable to obtain an abstract of title based upon practice in their local jurisdiction, and the policy of title insurance issued to the applicant or current owner is less than five years old, the applicant may furnish evidence of declination based upon local practice and the Secretary shall accept the applicant's preliminary title report in place of an abstract of title for purposes of this subpart (a)(2)(ii). - (3) The applicant may choose to provide title evidence meeting the title standards issued by the U.S. Department of Justice, in lieu of the evidence required by paragraph (a)(2) of this section. - (b) After reviewing title evidence, the Secretary shall notify the applicant of any liens, encumbrances, or infirmities that the Secretary identified and may seek additional information from the applicant needed to address such issues.
+The Secretary may require the elimination of any such liens, encumbrances, or infirmities prior to acceptance of the land in trust status if the Secretary determines that the liens, encumbrances, or infirmities make title to the land unmarketable.

-§ 151.14 Formalization 15 How will the Secretary conduct a review of environmental conditions?
+§ 151.15 How will the Secretary conduct a review of environmental conditions?

-(a) The Secretary shall comply with the requirements of the National Environmental Policy Act (NEPA) (43 U.S.C.
+- (a) The Secretary shall comply with the requirements of the National Environmental Policy Act (NEPA) (43 U.S.C.
 4321 et seq.) and applicable Council on Environmental Quality regulations (40 C.F.R. parts 1500 - 1508) and Department of the Interior regulations (43 C.F.R. part 46) and guidance.
-The Secretary's compliance may require preparation of an environmental impact statement, an environmental assessment, a categorical exclusion, or other documentation that satisfies the requirements of NEPA.
+The Secretary's compliance may require preparation of an environmental impact statement, an environmental assessment, a categorical exclusion, or other documentation that satisfies the requirements of NEPA. - b) The Secretary shall comply with the terms of 602 DM 2, Land Acquisitions: Hazardous Substances Determinations.
+If the Secretary approves a request for the acquisition of land in trust status, the Secretary may require, before formalization of acceptance pursuant to § 151.16, that the applicant provide information updating a prior preacquisition environmental site assessment conducted under 602 DM 2.